fenago/Grokking-Deep-Learning/Lab_4.md

 ## Why do deep networks matter?

 Why do deep networks matter?
-What’s the point of creating “intermediate datasets” that have correlation?
+What’s the point of creating "intermediate datasets" that have correlation?
 Consider the cat picture shown here.
 Consider further that I had a dataset of images with cats and without cats (and I labeled them as such).
 If I wanted to train a neural network to